ashwoodall/ashwoodall/README.md

 </p>

-<h2>Hi, I'm Ash.</h2>

-<h3>Making all kinds of cool things in Austin, TX.</h3>
+<h3>Making all kinds of cool things in Austin, TX</h3>

-I'm a Software engineer specializing in User Experience and Front-End development, although I consider myself a code generalist and get excited about solving just about any problem.
+I'm a software engineer specializing in User Experience and Front-End development, although I consider myself a code generalist and get excited about solving just about any problem.

 Always looking to discuss new adventures, open source, SVG animation, shih-tzus, and pizza opportunities.

-<h3>Cool cats I've worked with -</h3>
+<h3>Cool cats I've worked with</h3>

 <div>
     <a href="https://www.facebook.com/ohhiapp"><img height="100" src="assets/oh-hi.jpeg"></a>